-Why read this? : We share more T-shirt shop learnings as we continue to experiment.
-Learn why simplifying is so important in the design process.
-We also share some design short-cuts and design outsourcing options.
-Plus, we share some initial experiences with Facebook advertising.
+Why read this? : We share more T-shirt shop learnings from our e-Commerce experiments.
+Learn how simplifying makes designs stronger.
+We also share design shortcuts, outsourcing options and our Facebook advertising experience.
 Read this to learn from our most recent T-shirt shop learnings.

 We switched our focus for the New Year to work on the coaching and consulting part of our business.

 But in the background, we’ve continued to work on the T-shirt Print on Demand side of the business too.

-It’s not a category we knew very well before we started.
-But it’s a great place to try out a number of different marketing, creative and e-Commerce skills.
+It’s not a category we knew well before we started.
+But it’s a great place to try out different marketing, creative and e-Commerce skills.

 Here are a few T-shirt shop learnings since we last wrote on the subject.

 But they were too complicated to work on a T-shirt.

 If you count each box as image, text and clock, that’s 3 design elements per box, times 16 boxes.

 So 48 design elements at least.
 Plus the lines and the headline, so over 50 elements on the design.